eeditiones/tei-publisher-app/webtest/README.md

 No need to run Selenium.

-To use a non standard Chrime binary use the `WDIO_CHROME_BINARY` variable:
+To use a non standard Chrome binary use the `WDIO_CHROME_BINARY` variable:

 ```shell
 export WDIO_CHROME_BINARY=/usr/bin/google-chrome-beta